randix/KioskContacts/README.md

 ## Kiosk Contacts
 This app presents a configurable screen form to enter contact information.
+It can be run in "Kiosk" mode on an iPhone or iPad.

-The information is saved to a file, and a welcome mail (or message) is sent to the mail address entered on the form.
+The collected information is saved to a file, and a welcome mail (or message) is sent to the mail address (of telephone number) entered on the form.

 ### Requirements
 The minimum OS is:

- - iOS or iPadOS 15.0 or greater
+ - iOS or iPadOS 14.0 or greater

 ### Access to Data